About the Program

 Maintaining Our Legacy of Excellence

-The Honors Program is a program that provides an especially rich and challenging set of academic offerings to talented and highly motivated students at Tennessee State University.
-Through special courses, research, and a vigorous intellectual community that includes Honors faculty, the Honors Program enables students to identify their intellectual interests and to pursue them deeply.
+The Honors Program provides an especially rich and challenging set of academic offerings to talented and highly motivated students at Tennessee State University.
+Through special courses, and emphasis in undergraduate research, and a vigorous intellectual community, the University Honors Program (UHP) enables students to identify their intellectual interests and reach heights of excellence.

-In 1963, Dr. Walter S. Davis, who was then President of Tennessee State University, appointed a committee that was charged with the responsibility of studying honors programs and determining the feasibility of establishing one at the University.
-After completing its investigation, this committee recommended that Tennessee State University keep pace with many other universities throughout the country.
-As a result, an honors program for freshman students was begun in the fall, 1964.
+In 1963, Dr. Walter S. Davis, who was then president of Tennessee State University (TSU), appointed a committee that was charged with the responsibility of studying honors programs and determining the feasibility of establishing one at the University.
+After completing its investigation, this committee recommended that TSU keep pace with many other universities throughout the country.
+As a result, an honors program for freshman students was started in the fall of 1964.
 Sophomore through senior level course work was added yearly throughout 1968.
-This market the year of the first student to be graduated with " University Honors", a distinction that is reserved for those students who have completed successfully the requirements of the UHP.
+This marks the year the first student to be graduated with " University Honors", a distinction that is reserved for those students who have completed successfully the requirements of the UHP.

 During the years since 1964, the UHP has continued to develop and grow.
 In terms of space and facilities, we have moved from occupying a converted classroom in the Agricultural Building to the Honors Center, located on the second floor of the Student Success Center.
 Dr. McDonald Williams became director of the Honors Center at TSU in 1966 and held that position until his retirement in 1988.
 Additionally, he gave 30 years of distinguished service as an English professor at TSU.
 The University Honors Center was named the McDonald Williams Honors Center, October 31, 1995.
 This center includes study areas, a computer room, lounge, and offices of the secretary director, and assistant director.
 Presently, Phi Kappa Phi and Golden Key Honors Societies are housed in the Honors Program, and Honda Bowl activities are coordinated there.